 2. Use spoken texts of up to 8 minutes in length and written texts of up to 2 pages in length as sources for project preparation.

-3. Understand and participate in one-to-one and group discussions and routine social conversations about various topics related to culture and community, using language functions such as expressing feelings and opinions, engaging in small talk related to personal interests or preferences, and making, accepting, or declining offers and invitations.
+3. Participate effectively in one-to-one and group discussions and routine social conversations about various topics related to culture and community, using language functions such as expressing feelings and opinions, engaging in small talk related to personal interests or preferences, and making, accepting, or declining offers and invitations.

 4. Complete assigned experiential tasks to a required level of mastery.